ram-from-tvl/airflow-dags/README.md

 ### Can I change the name of a DAG?

 Try to avoid it!
 The DAG name is how airflow identifies the DAG in the database.
 If you change the name of a DAG, airflow will treat it as a new DAG.
 This means that the old DAG will still be in the database, but it will not be updated or run.

+### Why move this here from ocf-infrastructure?

+Because service running configuration isn't terraform configuration!
+Terraform is usually used for setting up infrastructure - platform level resources like databases, networks, and VMs, and, Airflow itself.
+The DAGs that airflow runs, and the versions of the services that those DAGs run, are implementation details, and so should be stored in the config-as-code repository for airflow.

+Furthermore, as a mostly Python organisation, having a top-level python only repo for Airflow increases it's accessibility to the wider team.

 ## Development